-The proposed repair work aims to preserve it with minimal intervention to the structural aspects of the structure by matching or complementing the original character of the building.
+The existing front porch is a feature of the building, and the proposed repair work aims to preserve it with minimal intervention to the structural aspects of the structure.

 5. Distinctive features, finishes, and construction techniques or examples of craftsmanship that characterize a property shall be preserved.